petterfreak/yeapp_documentation/README.md

 - The __less/frontend_onepage.less__ stands for the includes of mandatory dependencies of the Frontend.

-__Note: If you would like to create custom components, we strongly advise that to put the new content into a different file, otherwise it will be overridden during the update.__
+__Note: If you would like to create custom components, we strongly advise you that to put the new content into a different file, otherwise it will be overridden during the update.__